AuthGlass: Benchmarking Voice Liveness Detection and Authentication on Smart Glasses via Comprehensive Acoustic Features: Discussion

 \section{Discussion}

-In this section, we first summarize the key findings of this work and then highlight the potential applications of the proposed system.
-Finally, we discuss its limitations and outline possible directions for future research.
+In this section, we first summarize the key findings of this work (Section~\ref{sec::findings}) and then highlight the potential applications of the proposed system (Section~\ref{sec::application}).
+Finally, we discuss its limitations and outline possible directions for future research (Section~\ref{sec:limitation}).